gromacs/gromacs/docs/install-guide/index.rst

             -DGMX_GPU=SYCL -DGMX_SYCL=DPCPP

-When compiling for Intel Data Center GPU Max (also knows as Ponte Vecchio / PVC), we recommend passing additional flags for compatibility and improved performance:
+When compiling for Intel Data Center GPU Max (also knows as Ponte Vecchio / PVC), Intel Xe2 GPUs (Lunar Lake, Arc Battlemage) and newer, we recommend passing additional flags for compatibility and improved performance:

 ::